jacobcrigby/CHIP-8/README.md

 # CHIP-8

-Basic CHIP-8 emulator as a learning tool
+Basic CHIP-8 emulator used as a personal learning tool.